iyobo/pouchorm/README.md

 - Work with the concept of collections and pouch databases
   - Multiple collections in a single Database
   - Multiple collections in multiple Databases
 - Supports web, electron, react-native, and anything else pouchdb supports.

 ## To install
-`npm i pouch-collection`
+`npm i pouchorm`

 or if you prefer yarn:
-`yarn add pouch-collection`
+`yarn add pouchorm`

 ## How to Use